 Drug Charge Details

 Drug charges can be a bit confusing.
 This is because drugs are sometimes labeled in different ways than most people recognize them.
 For instance, in Nevada, cocaine is considered a narcotic, though it isn’t scientifically a narcotic.
 There are also different types of drug charges.
 For example, manufacturing a drug is a completely different charge than using a drug or even selling it.
 In some cases, manufacturing charges stem from items in the household rather than being caught making the actual drugs.
-For example, if you are caught with crystal meth in your possession and also happen to have common cleaners or cold remedies in the house where you were arrested, you could also be accused of manufacturing crystal meth.
+For example, if you are caught with crystal meth and also have common cleaners or cold remedies where you were arrested, you could also be accused of manufacturing crystal meth.
 These are serious charges with serious consequences.
 It’s important to have a competent defender with experience as a drug lawyer.

 Marijuana Lawyer Las Vegas

 Las Vegas, Nevada happens to be one of the cities in the United States that a resident or visitor can legally enjoy the freedom of the decriminalization of medical marijuana.
 However, this freedom doesn’t quite extend to recreational use just yet.
 If you are 21 years of age and over and don’t have the medical issues or have not yet established the medical documentation required to legally possess marijuana, you can still be charged with a crime if you are caught in possession of marijuana or marijuana paraphernalia.
 This also applies to those who exceed the possession limits or are from out of state and have not yet filed the proper paperwork allowing them to legally possess a limited amount of marijuana.
 In the case of marijuana charges it is still wise to hire a smart drug lawyer to handle your case.